start-saving

 • Buying a nice car

 During the early stages of your working life, it’s perfectly reasonable to prioritise these goals.
-At this stage you should be thinking of establishing your standard of living, rather than maintaining it.
+At this stage, many people focus on establishing their standard of living rather than maintaining it.
 That’s not to say that you should completely ignore retirement.
-It’s always worthwhile ensuring that your employer makes the maximum possible pension contributions on your behalf.
+It can be beneficial to understand what pension contributions your employer offers, including any matching arrangements.
 This is free money, even if you need to make matching contributions.

 Achieving Your Lifestyle

 Sadly, not everyone will have the means to achieve the lifestyle they really want.
 As I mentioned, over-borrowing will likely lead to big problems later.
-It’s important for you to know your own baseline standard of living.
+It can be helpful to understand your own baseline standard of living.
 By this I mean the basic necessities of life, including paying for things like you home, car, children, day-to-day living expenses, and insurance.
-The question then becomes, how much more can you afford to spend on luxuries?
+The question then becomes: how much room is there for discretionary spending?

 If you’re a natural saver, you’ll probably use much of your disposable income to pay down your debts and save for retirement.
 If you’re not so good at saving, you might end up spending all of your disposable income on luxuries.

-It’s at this stage in your life, when you have significant disposable income, that you should start seriously saving for retirement.
-If you don’t think you’ll ever have enough disposable income, you should seriously think of making cutbacks to your current expenses.
+It’s at this stage in life, when significant disposable income becomes available, that many people start to save more seriously for retirement.
+If you don’t think you’ll ever have enough disposable income, one consideration could be to make cutbacks to current expenses to create room for retirement saving.

 How Much Saving?